amma-athena/amma-athena/README.md

 - 👋 Hi, I’m @amma-athena and this is my boilerplate intro!
 - 👀 I’m interested in infosec, tinkering on things with python and doing puzzles to learn new things.
 - 🌱 I’m currently learning how github works.
-Also how to do web scraping in text analysis.
+Also how to do web scraping and text analysis.

 <!---